Together, Reducing Fraud Worldwide

 1:30 p.m. - 2:50 p.m.

 Internal company records, public records and non-public external documents are almost always important in a conflict of interest case.
 Once the relevant data and documents have been obtained, the investigation team must analyze the content before moving forward with the investigation.
-This session will also cover steps of the investigation and basic interview principles.
+In this session, you will learn about different sources of information, as well as techniques and best practices for collecting, organizing, and analyzing the evidence you gather.

 2:50 p.m. - 3:05 p.m.